$N$-player games and mean-field games with smooth dependence on past absorptions: Introduction

-The proof of the existence of feedback solutions of the MFG is inspired by the work of \citet{lacker} in the sense that we proceed by approximation.
-We construct a sequence of approximating MFGs with bounded drift and cost functional to which we can apply the results of \citet{campi}.
+The proof of the existence of feedback solutions of the MFG is inspired by the truncation procedure introduced by \cite{lacker}.
+We construct a sequence of approximating MFGs, each one with bounded drift and cost functional, to which we can apply the results of \cite{campi2018n}.
 Then, we prove convergence of the solutions of these approximating MFGs to a solution of the original one.
-Nonetheless, the procedure in \citet{lacker} cannot be applied directly to our case mainly due to the history dependence and the discontinuities of the coefficients induced by past absorptions.
-In particular, a different instance of the mimicking result of \citet{brunick} applies to our case.\\ The proof of the existence of approximate Nash equilibria for the $N$-player game is based on weak convergence arguments and controlled martingale problems.
-The use of martingale problems in proving convergence to the McKean-Vlasov limit and propagation of chaos for weakly interacting systems goes back to \citet{funaki1984certain}, \citet{oelschlager1984martingale} and \citet{meleard1996asymptotic}.
-We observe that, whereas standard results prove convergence in law of the empirical measures, in the present paper we follow the approach of \citet{lacker2018} to obtain a strong form of propagation of chaos with possibly unbounded and path-dependent drift.
-We show that the empirical measures converge in a stronger topology (the $\tau$-topology), a result that enables us to take the limit as $N \rightarrow \infty$ even if strategies are (only) progressively measurable functionals of the state trajectories.
-In particular, in our framework continuity of the MFG solution with respect to the state variable is no longer feasible due to the possibly unboundedness of the coefficients, whereas the proof of \citet{campi} relies strongly on this property.
+Nonetheless, the procedure in \cite{lacker} cannot be applied directly to our case mainly due to the history dependency and the discontinuities induced by past absorptions.
+In particular, a different instance of the mimicking result of \cite{brunick} applies to our framework.\\ To establish the uniqueness result we follow standard monotonicity arguments, with some adjustments due to the dependence of the coefficients on a flow of sub-probability measures instead of probability measures.
+In particular, the uniqueness result relies on an additional (standard) monotonicity assumption on the running cost of the Lasry-Lions type.\\ The proof of the construction of approximate Nash equilibria for the $N$-player game is based on weak convergence arguments and controlled martingale problems.
+The use of martingale problems in proving convergence to the McKean-Vlasov limit and propagation of chaos for weakly interacting systems goes back to \cite{funaki1984certain}, \cite{oelschlager1984martingale} and \cite{meleard1996asymptotic}.
+We observe that, whereas standard results prove convergence in law of the empirical measures, in the present paper we follow the approach of \cite{lacker2018strong} to obtain a strong form of propagation of chaos with possibly unbounded and path-dependent drift.
+We show that the empirical measures converge in a stronger topology (the $\tau$-topology), a result that enables us to take the limit as $N \rightarrow \infty$ without assuming any regularity of the feedback strategies with respect to the state process.
+In our framework, unlike \cite{campi2018n}, the continuity of the MFG optimal control for almost every path of the state variable with respect of the Wiener measure is no longer feasible.
+Indeed, the PDE-based estimates that were used in \cite{campi2018n} to get such a regularity are not available anymore due to the possible unboundedness of the drift and the running cost.